alecomunian/hiegeo/docs/usage.rst

     This section contains the definition (HEX format) of the color that should be given to each SB.
     The color should be provided for the highest hierarchy SBs only. data_file
-    The name of the CSV data file containing the dataset itself. grid
+    The name of the CSV data file containing the data-set itself. grid
     Info about the grid used to discretize the domain.
 The notation should be straightforward.